ijnekenamay/Euro_Scoppy/README.md

 # Euro_Scoppy
-Project to make an Eurorack version of "[Scoppy](https://play.google.com/store/apps/details?id=xyz.fhdm.scoppy&hl=ja&gl=US))" oscilloscope that works with Raspberry pi pico and Android phone.
+Project to make an Eurorack version of "([Scoppy](https://play.google.com/store/apps/details?id=xyz.fhdm.scoppy&hl=ja&gl=US))" oscilloscope that works with Raspberry pi pico and Android phone.

 !!!!!!! note !!!!!!!!
-- This PCB has not yet been manufactured.
+- I had long forgotten about this project.
+I finished the test build and verified that it works fine, but then I remembered I needed another oscilloscope for calibration and threw it away.
+Nothing wrong with just looking at the waveform shape.
+Enjoy.
 - Payment for the "Scoppy" application is required to use the two channels.
 - This project is ongoing.